 Legal access to the territory

 National legislation and arrangements in principle do not envisage humanitarian visas or humanitarian reasons as legal grounds for permitting entry to or the right to stay in the country’s territory.[28]
-There are several exclusions in the law, when humanitarian reasons can be taken into account during the visa procedure, but all of them relate to an alleviation of requirements to submit some of the documents, supporting the visa application or proving the grounds for its granting.
+There are several exclusions in the law, when humanitarian reasons can be taken into account during the visa procedure, but all of them relate to a reduction of the requirements to submit some of the documents, supporting the visa application or proving the grounds for its granting.
 The law allows the visa application on humanitarian or emergency grounds to be submitted outside the country of origin of the visa applicant.[29]
 The visa application can also be submitted on humanitarian or emergency grounds at the border crossing points (BCPs).[30]
-However, in these cases the border police can issue only transit visas with a 3-days validity, or a short-term visa stay with a 15 days validity.
+However, in these cases the border police can issue only transit visas with a 3-days validity, or a short-term visa stay with a 15-days validity.

-In 2022, no new relocations were implemented mainly due to mass arrivals from Ukraine, but in 2023 94 Syrians were relocated from Cyprus, while 76 applicants from Greece and 10 from Italy.
-Thus, the number of relocated persons reached a total of 180, including 70 evacuees from Afghanistan.
+In 2022, no new relocations were implemented mainly due to mass arrivals from Ukraine.
+In 2023, 94 Syrians were relocated from Cyprus, while 76 applicants from Greece and 10 from Italy.
+In 2024, another 7 Syrian nationals were relocated from Cyprus.
+No new relocations were carried out in 2025.[31]
+Thus, the number of relocated persons reached a total of 250, including 70 evacuees from Afghanistan.
 The countries of origin varied from Syria and Afghanistan to Iraq, Eritrea, Pakistan, Egypt, while some of the relocated persons were stateless.
-Out of all the relocated persons, except those relocated from Afghanistan, 78 individuals have been recognised as refugees so far, 44 individuals have been granted subsidiary protection (“humanitarian status”), 2 individuals were rejected, 1 individual accepted a voluntary return to his country of origin, 53 procedures are pending and 1 procedure was terminated.
+Out of all the relocated persons, except those relocated from Afghanistan, 78 individuals have been recognised as refugees so far, 108 individuals have been granted subsidiary protection (“humanitarian status”), 2 individuals were rejected, 1 individual accepted a voluntary return to his country of origin, 1 procedure was terminated, and 14 procedures are still pending[32].
+Regarding resettlement, the government decided to resettle 110 Syrians from Türkiye on 29 March 2017, based on the arrangements outlined in the 2016 EU-Türkiye deal.[33]
+Up until 31 December 2025, Bulgaria resettled a total of 133 Syrian nationals from Türkiye.
+All of them were granted international protection.[34]

 There is no official list of criteria applied in relocation or resettlement procedures in Bulgaria, but families with children are prioritized as a matter of practice.
 The SAR does not conduct security interviews with relocation candidates on site in Italy or Greece, but these are conducted with resettlement candidates in Türkiye.
 The SAR liaison officer examines the relevant files together with the Italian and Greek authorities.
 A document check of the relocated and resettled persons is performed by the State Agency for National Security (SANS) in Bulgaria and Türkiye, after which clearance is given for the relocation or resettlement to be carried out.